denevell/Natch-Android/README.md

 2. I should see a loading screen while the threads are loaded
 3. I should be able to add a new thread (subject only atm)
 4. I should refresh the (plus loading) threads after an add
+5. I should be able to delete a thread I have created